The Extradition Hearing for Huawei’s CEO in Canada has ended.

 After nearly 1,000 days of legal wranglings and diplomatic brawls, Huawei executive Meng Wanzhou’s fight in a Canadian court against extradition to the United States to face fraud and conspiracy accusations came to an end on Wednesday.

-Ren Zhengfei, the daughter of Huawei’s founder and CEO, is accused of defrauding HSBC Bank by falsely misrepresenting links between Huawei and Skycom, a subsidiary that sold telecoms equipment to Iran, putting the bank in jeopardy of violating US sanctions against Tehran if it continued to clear US dollar transactions for Huawei.
+Ren Zhengfei, the daughter of Huawei’s founder and CEO, is accused of defrauding HSBC Bank by falsely misrepresenting Huawei’s relationship with Skycom, a business that sold telecoms equipment to Iran.

+According to the US Justice Department, the bank was putting itself in jeopardy of violating US sanctions against Iran by continuing to process US currency transactions for Huawei.

 Associate Chief Justice Heather Holmes of the Supreme Court of British Columbia indicated she will likely set a date for her judgement on October 21.